matijakovacevic/changelog/README.md

-# Changelog
+# Changelog update script

-Simple bash script to (version) update CHANGELOG.md using (local) GIT's commit messages and tags, while ignoring merge commits.
+Simple bash script to (version) update CHANGELOG.md using local GIT commit messages and tags.

+## Introduction

+The whole point of the script is to automate the process of updating the changelog, by writing your commit messages properly, so they are understood by others and properly "mark" the changes done in your code.

+A good article on "How to Write a Git Commit Message" [https://chris.beams.io/posts/git-commit/]

+Generated output of the script can be seen in this package changelog file, thus following 'eat your own dog food' principle.

+## Notice

+The script is easily "hackable", meaning it doesn't have validation for tags and such.

+The whole point of the script is to help you automate the process and by inputting jibberish you will only do harm to your own time.

 ## MacOS notice